octobercms/docs/cms-ajax.md

     }
     ==

-> **Note:** If two handlers with a same name are defined in a page and layout together, the page handler will be executed.
+> **Note:** If two handlers with the same name are defined in a page and layout together, the page handler will be executed.
 The handlers defined in [components](components) have the lowest priority.

 The `onInit()` methods found in the [page execution life cycle](layouts#dynamic-pages) can be used for defining code that always executes before an AJAX event is handled.